kklimuk/ruby_interface/README.md

 When a class is interpreted and does not have the required methods, it throws an error.

 Caveats:
-- creating anonymous classes will not work with this gem as they use an alternate mechanism.
+- Creating anonymous classes requires the user to use `class_eval` to define methods.

 ## Installation